 20. Visit The Champion Tree

 If you’re a tree lover, seeing the largest cedar tree in Idaho needs to be on your Idaho bucket list.
 The hardest part of seeing this spectacular Idaho attraction is getting there!
 Located near the picturesque but rarely visited Elk River stands this magnificent tree that measures 18 feet in diameter and 177 feet in height.
 Estimated to be over 3000 years old, it’s an ancient giant that is sure to impress.

 With Conde Nast ranking Farragut State Park as the best state park in Idaho, is it any wonder why it’s on our list of the best things to do in Idaho?
 Located on the southern tip of Lake Pend Oreille, Farragut has 4000 acres of land to hike, bike, fish, kayak, swim, camp, and explore.

 This pristine state park was once a World War II-era naval training station, and the park includes a fantastic museum highlighting its unique place in Idaho history.

-In addition to the outdoor recreations, visitors can enjoy Tree To Tree Adventure Park, an aerial obstacle course park as well as sharpen their disc golf skills at one the five 18-hole disc golf courses for all skill levels.
+In addition to the outdoor recreation, visitors can enjoy Tree To Tree Adventure Park, an aerial obstacle course park, as well as sharpen their disc golf skills at one of the five 18-hole disc golf courses for all skill levels.